alercah/rado/lang.md

 If it is not, the direction must match, and the list is optionally a modifier list.

+**Links are planned to be significantly changed and will not be implemented anything like described.**

 ### Item Declaration

 > Syntax: `item` *identifier* (*string-literal*)? (*block*)?